An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Clorox Company.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how CLX stock compares to 2,000+ US-based stocks, and to peers in the Consumer Non-Durables sector and Household/Personal Care industry.
+We show how CLX stock compares to 2,000+ US-based stocks, and to peers in the Manufacturing sector and Polish and Other Sanitation Good Manufacturing industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.